 But unfortunately, these cards don’t let you transfer your points to frequent flyer miles for great values like last minute reservations or international flights in business or first class (the Citi ThankYou® Preferred Card only lets you transfer points to JetBlue’s TrueBlue® program only, and at just a 2:1 ratio).
 This means that a typical $5,000 round-trip, business class ticket to Europe will cost 500,000 credit card rewards points, as opposed to the 100,000 – 120,000 frequent flyer miles charged by many airlines.

 Credit cards with annual fees that are easy to justify

-Another example is the Hilton Honors American Express Card, which has no annual fee.
+Another example is the Hilton Honors American Express Card, which has no annual fee (see rates and fees).
 It offers Silver status and 7x points at Hilton hotels, 5x points at US restaurants, supermarkets and gas stations and 3x points elsewhere.
 However, the Hilton Honors American Express Ascend Card features Gold status and 12x points at Hilton hotels, 6x points at US restaurants, supermarkets and gas stations and 3x points elsewhere.
 It also includes a weekend night rewards when you spend $15,000 on your card in a calendar year, and 10 free Priority Pass Select visits.
 There’s a $95 annual fee for this card.

 When you look at the rewards and benefits available for cards with a reasonable annual fee, that you don’t get on the no-fee version, you’ll find that it’s often worth it to pay a little to get a lot in return.